-Sooo.. what happens if you mix a thai-inspired pumpkin soup recipe with ‘feeling a bit under the weather’ and ‘I don’t have pumpkins but I bought too much garlic’?
+Sooo.. what happens if you mix a Thai-inspired pumpkin soup recipe with ‘I’m feeling a bit under the weather’, ‘there’s no pumpkin in the house’ and ‘I think I might have bought entirely too much garlic’?

-Good for warding off bloodthirsty demons, as well as for helping your immune system conquer rebellious germs.
+Wards off bloodthirsty demons, and at the same time helps your immune system conquer rebellious germs.

 - 1 tablespoon (or a bit more) olive oil